 Data that are critical to monitoring the Upper Cowlitz Subbasin spring Chinook Salmon population have been only sporadically collected and are incomplete.
 Natural production estimates for juveniles are only collected at Cowlitz Falls Fish Facility, where collection efficiency has historically been poor and the data have been confounded by the presence of fall Chinook Salmon in some years, which were released into the Upper Cowlitz Subbasin (2010-2016); thus, trends in juvenile spring Chinook Salmon abundance and survival are difficult to discern.
 Second, adult returns have not been reconstructed by brood year.
-The ability to evaluate abundance and survival will improve due to the cessation of fall Chinook Salmon releases into the Upper Cowlitz Subbasin and improved juvenile Chinook Salmon collection efficiency at Cowlitz Falls Fish Facility.
+The ability to evaluate abundance and survival will improve due to the cessation of fall Chinook Salmon collection efficiency at Cowlitz Falls Fish Facility.
 Improvements in the monitoring program may enable full reconstructions of each brood year.